 Three: Not that big of a deal, but I added more than just 2 tbsp of chocolate, I think it was more like 3 tbsps, finely chopped.

 After so many years of living on four different continents, traveling the world, and trying foods from all corners of the world (and trying to cook some of these foods myself), I came to this conclusion: what makes a dish taste “authentic” are the spices.

 You don’t get to love a meal because it has tomato sauce in it.
 You love it because of the combination of spices that are used when making that dish (and the skill of the chef/cook in preparing it).

 Now, there is one ingredient I skipped from the original recipe, it’s sauce from canned chipotles in adobo.
 Instead, I made a combination of spices that gave it all I needed (some in the original recipe, some not): ground cumin, cumin seeds, Mexican oregano, organic Hungarian paprika, smoked paprika, adobo seasoning mix, cayenne pepper, Himalayan pink salt.

 I think there are few important steps for this chili to get the maximum possible flavor and the thick texture.

 The first step is to sauté the onions, celery and mushrooms in a pan.
 Choose a pan that is wide instead of tall, so most of your ingredients touch the bottom.
 I used avocado oil, the original recipe asks for olive oil, choose whatever you prefer.

-I let my veggies sauté on medium heat until all the water from the mushrooms evaporated.
-I stirred often.
+I let my veggies sauté on medium heat until all the water from the mushrooms evaporated and I stirred often.
 Then I added the meat and spices and cooked it on low to medium heat until all the liquid evaporated again and the meat started to brown.
-This is an essential step and you will know is right when you start to smell all the amazing flavors of veggies, meat and spices combined.
+This is an essential step.
+You will know it is right when you start to smell all the amazing flavors of veggies, meat and spices combined.